 What it looks like:

-You receive an email, text, or DM that appears to be from a trusted crypto platform like Coinbase, Ledger, or even 1Bitcoin.ca.
-It urges you to click a link and log in.
+You receive an email, text, or DM that appears to be from a trusted platform, urging you to click a link and log in.

-The link leads to a fake site that looks real.
-When you enter your credentials, scammers steal them and access your wallet.
+The link leads to a fake site designed to steal your credentials and drain your wallet.

 How to avoid it: